VegaDeftwing/OpGuidesHugoSrc/content/Phil/fallacy.md

 Okay, so technically, this is a misquote.
 See the Wikipedia article: [Occam's Razor (Wikipedia)](https://en.wikipedia.org/wiki/Occam's_razor) for more information on this.
 Regardless, this is what everybody means when they talk about Occam's Razor
 {{< /hint >}}

 There's a bit of a problem: "simplest" here is a bit crude.
 Does it mean simplest to describe or simplest to justify?
-For example, saying 'God created the universe' is very easily described, but to justify requires the proof that a supreme being exists, that it's a singular supreme being, and if you mean the Christian God, that it's that God specifically, then that that being didn't exist prior to the universe.
+For example, saying 'God created the universe' is very easily described, but to justify requires the proof that a supreme being exists, that it's a singular supreme being, and if you mean the Christian God, that it's that God specifically, then that being didn't exist prior to the universe.
 You get the idea.

 If the question is more mundane, like "where is my phone?" the answer of 'in your pocket' is both much easier to describe and much easier to justify than 'In the 5th dimension which may only be entered by accidental entry from between the couch cushions on the eve of a solstice'.